-- If you look with a telescope into the night sky you may see 4177 Kohman, an asteroid named for Emeritus Chemistry Professor and Adjunct Professor of Physics Truman Kohman.
-4177 Kohman is a typical main-belt asteroid that orbits the Sun between the orbits of Mars and Jupiter once every 6.02 years.
+If you look with a telescope into the night sky you may see 4177 Kohman, an asteroid named for Emeritus Chemistry Professor and Adjunct Professor of Physics Truman Kohman.
+It orbits the Sun between the orbits of Mars and Jupiter once every 6.02 years.

-- Prior to its merger with the Carnegie Institute of Technology in 1967 to form Carnegie Mellon University, the Mellon Institute for Industrial Research, founded in 1913, was a major, independent research institute dedicated to solving specific problems proposed by industrial manufacturers.
-Mellon Institute Fellows made many significant advances over the years, including a Nobel prize to Paul Lauterber (2003) for “discoveries concerning magnetic resonance imaging.”
+Prior to the merger with Carnegie Institute of Technology, Mellon Institute Fellows made significant advances over the years, including a Nobel prize to Paul Lauterber (2003) for “discoveries concerning magnetic resonance imaging.”

-- In the early 1940s, the silicone rubber in Silly Putty was discovered by a Dow Corning employee working on a research fellowship at Mellon Institute.
-Earl Warrick was working with silicone compounds and came up with the strange, pliable material that stretches, bounces and absorbs printed impressions.
+In the early 1940s, the silicone rubber in Silly Putty was discovered by a Dow Corning employee Earl Warrick working on a research fellowship at Mellon Institute.